termoshtt/ocipkg/README.md

 ### `cargo-ocipkg` command

-A tool for creating and publishing container using library built by `cargo build`.
+A tool for creating and publishing container consists of static or dynamic library built by `cargo build`:

 ```
 $ cargo ocipkg build --release